LaylaD4/LaylahDePaull_T3A2-A/README.md

 ### Customer Browsing Product/s Dataflow Diagram - Explained

 - Customer Navigates to the Shop Page
-The customer opens their web browser and navigates to the Shop Page the website, initiating the process of browsing products.
+The customer opens their web browser and navigates to the Shop Page of the website, initiating the process of browsing products.
 This action triggers the frontend to request product data from the backend.

 - Customer Sends a GET Request
 Once on the Shop Page, the web browser (client) automatically sends a GET request to the server to retrieve product information.
 This request is made through an API endpoint such as `/api/products` to fetch all available face paint kits, or `/api/products/:id` to retrieve details about a specific product.
 The request is initiated whenever a customer visits the Shop Page or selects a specific product for more details.